omidarmat/onLearn/c.md

 > The values may differ on different machines.

+## `<stdlib.h>`

+This library includes functions to manage [dynamic memory](#dynamic-storage).

+### `malloc()`

+This function is used to allocate space dynamically from the heap for a specific data.
+This function is, most of the times, used with `sizeof` operator to detemine the byte size of space that is needed to store some data.
+The function returns a pointer to the allocated space.

+### `free()`

+This function is used to free up a space that was previously allocated to some data using the `malloc` function.
+The function receives the pointer that was received previously by the `malloc` function.

 ## Your own header files

 To create your own header files, you need to do 2 things: